PAlexanderG/block17-coffe-menu-data/README.md

 ## Overview
 # 1. You have just been hired at a famous coffee chain as a web developer.
 Your first assignment is to clean up the menu data and filter it through specific guidelines (prompts two through seven).

 # 2. Complete the following coding challenges using what you know about debugging and higher-order functions.
-Some of the questions rely on previous answers, so do your best to complete prompts two through seven in order
+Some of the questions rely on previous answers, so do your best to complete prompts two through seven in order.